uvastatlab/statlab-fellows/weeklyupdates/CFupdate.md

+## 2018-10-17

+* Consultations:
+    * Kinesiology Faculty; once again helping out with a study that requires a bit more work than usual.
+There’s potential to be a co-author.
+We’ll see.
+Grant-funded work.
+Spent most of the day Monday cleaning and exploring the data.
+    * Engineering grad student; some help with using and interpreting model selection criteria.
+    * Nursing PhD candidate (drop in).
+Help with running multiple imputation on subsets of her data.
+    * Architecture, Visiting Scholar (drop-in); help with running many regressions on subsets of her data; showed her how to use lapply
+    * Ph.D.
+Student, Civil Engineering; help with reading Qualtrics CSV files into R and some various debugging of R code chunks.
+    * Curry PhD candidate; some help and advice with interpreting results of a factor analysis and pairwise comparison of means after ANOVA.

+* Research/Learning:
+    * Back up Michele's Text Analysis Part 1 workshop
+    * Review/Revise Bayesian data analysis workshop (teach on 2018-10-18)

 ## 2018-10-09
 * Consultations:
     * PhD candidate, Curry (2x).
 Help implementing and interpreting random-intercept model in SPSS.
 Did this using Zoom, which I must say was very easy.
 Much more pleasant than using Skype.
 Consulted again over email regarding some follow-up questions about evaluating model assumptions